fightfil/fightfil.github.io-src/content/Penultimate-Step/02_first-day.md

 I set back off towards it.
 Being move-in day, all the doors are wide open and I don't yet need my ID or keys to get in, so I stride right through the door, down the hall, and up the staircase.
-Falley Hall is mildly castle-like, flanked by octagonal towers that extend a story above the rest of the building.
+Falley Hall is mildly castle-like, a brick building flanked by octagonal towers that extend a story above the rest of the dorm.

 My tower is on the side closer to the lake, so once I find myself on the second floor, I step in.
 The common area isn't large, just enough for a couch and TV,